-PSP Capital Inc. has a backed senior unsecured rating of Aaa and a backed commercial paper rating of Prime-1, reflecting the unconditional and irrevocable guarantee of its debt obligations by PSPIB.
+PSP Capital Inc., a wholly-owned subsidiary of PSPIB, has a backed senior unsecured rating of Aaa and a backed commercial paper rating of Prime-1, reflecting the unconditional and irrevocable guarantee of its debt obligations by PSPIB.
 PSPIB Capital Inc. adds a moderate degree of leverage by issuing commercial paper and term debt guaranteed by PSPIB, with the goal of diversifying funding sources and enhancing overall returns of the fund.

-PSPIB's liquidity levels provide good coverage of its leverage; reducing refinancing risk
+Exhibit 1 PSPIB's elevated liquidity levels provide good coverage of its leverage; reducing refinancing risk